AymanGharib/20-ansible-plays/readme.md

    - Creates a specified database within MySQL.
 4. **Create MySQL User**
    - Creates a new MySQL user and grants permissions to the newly created database.
+ play4:

   play5: check if apache is runing gather service facts restart service if not runing

+  play6 :
+  create 2 lists one with grps and one with users create the users using a loop create the grps using loops assign each user with the grp having the same index